Research-IT-Swiss-TPH/redcap-custom-participant-export/README.md

 # Custom Participants Export for REDCap

-A simple external module for REDCap that enables custom participants exports to CSV.
+A simple external module for REDCap that enables custom participant export to CSV.
+This module adds a button next to 'Export list' which triggers the download for a custom participant export in .csv format.
+The customization can be made via module configuration on project level.

 ## How to
 After enabling the module on system level, chose a project where you would like to enable the module.
 Enable the module and configure its settings: